dumindu1/dumindu1/README.md

 ## Hey there 👋

 - 👋 Hi, I’m @dumindu1
-- 👀 I’m interested in Mobile game dev.
+- 👀 I’m interested in Graphic Designing.
-- 🌱 I’m currently learning C# Programming
+- 🌱 I’m currently learning C Programming
 - 💞️ I’m looking to collaborate on ....

 🔗 &nbsp;**Connect with me**